 - By keeping your pet safe and secure, a catio also helps reduce vet bills and the risk for stress cats often suffer from after facing a dangerous situation or getting injured.

-Things to Consider When Building or Buying a Cat Enclosure
+Things to Consider When Building or Buying an Outdoor Cat Enclosure

 Whether you are buying a ready-made catio, getting one custom-made, or have decided to build it yourself, here are a few factors that need to be considered and decided at the first step: